Ishan-Garg17/Gradient-Background-Generator/README.md

 # Gradient-Background-Generator
-This is a Practice Project which can help users to generate a custom gradient background CSS for their website
+This is a Practice Project which can be used to generate a custom gradient background CSS for their users.
+This has been made using JavaScript